ESP-rCommunity/ESP-rSource/src/manual/OS/Native_windows/README_ESP-r_before_installer.txt

 This installer will place a native Windows version of ESP-r in a standard location (C:\Esru) on your PC.
 You should have power user privileges when you run setup.

 The setup places ESP-r in a folder C:\Esru (created if it does not exist).
-Setup also creates a C:\GTK for the graphic libraries.

 Setup attempts to update the system 'path' environment variables so that the various ESP-r modules can be found.